robenkleene/design-references/premiere-pro/tutorials/premiere-pro-screencast-quick-start.md

 ## Export

 1. `#M` / "File > Export > Media..."
-2. Select settings and hit enter
+2. Select settings and hit return, this will open "Adobe Media Encoder"
-3. This opens "Adobe Media Encoder", hit enter in AME to render
+3. Hit return again when Adobe Media Encoder has started to start the rendering queue